marcoparello/CTF-Writeups/wani-CTF-2024/Crypto/beginners-aes.md

         continue
     break
 ```
-I then copied and pasted the script into a python file, which I called `solve.py`.
+I then copied and pasted the script into a python file, which I named `solve.py`.
 I then ran `solve.py`:

 ![](../images/beginners-aes-part-6.png)